Colonial-Style Architecture

 Related Links

-Colonial-style influences came from English, Dutch, French and Spanish settlers who essentially had to adapt their native styles according to the availability of local materials, climate and weather conditions.
+Colonial-style influences came from English, Dutch, French and Spanish settlers who essentially adapted heir native styles according to the availability of local materials, climate and weather conditions.
 Photo: I Do Nothing But Love / Unsplash